-From Saturday morning cartoons to fables, one of the most popular images we can find is that of an elephant cowering in front of a mouse.
+From Saturday morning cartoons to old fables, one of the most iconic images is that of an elephant cowering in front of a mouse.
 This conjuring is often used as an allegory for the underdog, but is there any truth to it?

 It's not clear where or when the first 'elephant scared by a mouse' myth started.
-One version can be traced back to 77 AD, the time of Pliny the Elder — next to Aristotle, probably the most influential scholar in antiquity.
+One version can be traced back to 77 AD, the time of Pliny the Elder -- who, next to Aristotle, was probably the most influential scholar in antiquity.

-Pliny was the first to say "The elephant hates the mouse above all other creatures," and because he was so influential and highly regarded, this sort of stuck not only with the Romans.
+Pliny was the first to say "The elephant hates the mouse above all other creatures," and because he was so influential and highly regarded, this sort of stuck -- and not only with the Romans.
 This anecdote then wove its way into folklore, later infiltrated children's books, and even found its way into cartoons, notably the Tom and Jerry series.

-Moulin, who wasn't very familiar with elephants but at least had some knowledge of their anatomy from the limited academic papers of his time, offered a seemingly sensible explanation.
-He reasoned that since elephants lack epiglottis — a cartilage that protects the windpipe while swallowing — then it reasonable to assume that such a big creature could be afraid of a tiny one if it could crawl up the elephant's trunk and suffocate it.
+Moulin, who wasn't at all familiar with elephants but at least had some knowledge of their anatomy from the limited academic papers of his time, offered a seemingly sensible explanation.
+He reasoned that since elephants lack epiglottis -- a cartilage that protects the windpipe while swallowing -- one may assume that such a large creature could be afraid of a tiny one if the latter could crawl up the elephant's trunk and suffocate it.

 Alas, like Pliny before him, Moulin wasn't really on to anything.
 He did, however, perpetuate a seemingly scientific explanation for why the biggest land mammal in the world is afraid of mice.

-Like any wildlife biologist will tell you today, elephants do have that flappy cartilage to protect their windpipes.
-Even if a mouse, insect or any kind of 'debris' ended up in the trunk, the elephant needs only to blow it.
-In fact, that's what they do most of the time when they feel the trunk is getting clogged.
+Like any wildlife biologist will tell you today, elephants do actually have that flappy cartilage to protect their windpipes.
+Even if a mouse, insect, or any kind of 'debris' ended up in the trunk, the elephant needs only to blow it.
+In fact, that's what they do most of the time when they feel their trunk is getting clogged.

 Once the elephants noticed the little critters, they actually backed away and even started moving in the other direction.

 According to John Hutchinson, who is a researcher at the Royal Veterinary College in London, elephants in the wild get nervous whenever a small but fast animal meets their tracks.
-That means that not only mice can frighten them, but dogs, cats, and just about anything that's agile.
+That means that not only mice can disturb them, but also dogs, cats, and just about anything that's agile.

 There's also something to be said about the novelty factor may.
 In the heat of the African savannah or the dense foliage of the Indian forests, it's rather unlikely that an elephant would have any significant encounter with a mouse.
 Captive elephants, like those in zoos or circuses, are often seen sleeping with rodents right on top of them.
-They seem to mind very little, as most keepers would tell you.
+They seem to mind them very little, as most zoo keepers would tell you.

 So, rather than being afraid of mice per se, elephants seem to be startled by frantic movements.
-And, really, the same can be said about any animal living in the wild.
+But, really, the same can be said about any animal living in the wild.